iorate/ublacklist/website/docs/advanced-features.md

 Logical "not" (`!`), "and" (`&`), and "or" (`|`) are supported.

 ```
-# Block schems other than HTTPS
+# Block schemes other than HTTPS
 !scheme="https"

 # Block Amazon.com on image search